-From ending his Congressional bid to quitting as spokesman from Republican Barry Hinckley's Senate campaign earlier this month, John Loughlin can still be heard on the Rhode Island air waves, and said this week he intends to get back into television production.
+From to from Republican Barry Hinckley's Senate campaign earlier this month, John Loughlin can still be heard on the Rhode Island air waves, and said this week he intends to get back into television production.

 "I filled in on Friday the 13th, which is a huge radio day," he said, adding that he's done frequent fill-ins for John DePetro, Dan Yorke, Matt Allen and Buddy Cianci.

 Loughlin said he will be back hosting tonight.